-The Scriptable Render Pipeline (SRP) is an alternative to the Unity built-in render pipeline.
-With the SRP, you can control and tailor rendering via C# scripts.
+A Scriptable Render Pipeline (SRP) is an alternative to the Unity built-in render pipeline.
+With an SRP, you can control and tailor rendering via C# scripts.
 This way, you can either slightly modify or completely build and customize the render pipeline to your needs.

 Using an SRP is different from using the built-in Unity render pipeline.
-For example, the pre-built SRPs come with a new Shader library.
+For example, the pre-built SRPs use their own Shader library.
 This is because the Lit shaders from the built-in render pipeline, and custom Lit shaders, do not work with SRPs.
 You can upgrade the built-in Lit shaders to both LWRP and HDRP.

-Unity has built two Scriptable Render Pipelines that use the SRP framework: the High Definition Render Pipeline (HDRP) and the Lightweight Render Pipeline (LWRP).
+Unity has built two Scriptable Render Pipelines: the High Definition Render Pipeline (HDRP) and the Lightweight Render Pipeline (LWRP).
 Each render pipeline targets a specific set of use-case scenarios and hardware needs.
-The pre-built render pipelines are available as templates for new Projects.
+The pre-built render pipelines are available as Project Templates.

-The Lightweight Render Pipeline is available via two templates: LWRP and LWRP-VR.
-The LWRP-VR comes with pre-enabled settings specifically for VR.
+LWRP is available via two templates: LWRP and LWRP-VR.
+The LWRP-VR comes with pre-enabled VR settings.

 Note: Built-in and custom Lit Shaders do not work with the Lightweight Render Pipeline.
 Instead, LWRP has a new set of standard Shaders.
 If you upgrade a current Project to LWRP, you can upgrade built-in Shaders to the new ones.

-To see the latest documentation for LWRP, go to Package Manager in Unity, navigate to the Lightweight Render Pipeline package, and click View Documentation.
+For more information, see the HDRP documentation.
+Tip: You can also access the documentation via the Package Manager in Unity, find the High Definition Render Pipeline package, and click View Documentation.

-If you want to use the HDRP or the LWRP in a new Project, and you don’t need to customise the render pipeline, you can create a new Project using Templates.
+If you want to use HDRP or LWRP in a new Project, and you don’t need to customise the render pipeline, you can create a new Project using a Template.

 For more information on using Templates, see Project Templates.

-You can download and install the latest version of HDRP, LWRP or SRP to your existing Project via the Package Manager system.
+You can download and install the latest version of LWRP or HDRP to your existing Project via the Package Manager system.

-Switching to an SRP from an existing Project consumes a lot of time and resources.
-HDRP, LWRP and custom SRPs all use custom shaders.
+Switching to LWRP or HDRP from an existing Project consumes a lot of time and resources.
+LWRP and HDRP use custom shaders.
 They are not compatible with the built-in Unity shaders.
-You will have to manually change or convert many elements.
-Instead, consider starting a new Project with your SRP of choice.
+You have to manually change or convert many elements.
+Instead, consider starting a new Project and using your render pipeline of choice.

-To install an SRP into an existing Project:
+To install LWRP or HDRP into an existing Project:

-Before you can use either of the pre-built render pipelines, you must create a Render Pipeline Asset and add it to your Project settings.
-The following sections explain how to create the SRP Asset and how to add it to an HDRP or LWRP.
+Before you can use LWRP or HDRP, you must create a Render Pipeline Asset and add it to your Project settings.

 The Scriptable Render Pipelines are available in an open Project on GitHub.
 You can clone an SRP and make modifications in your local version.